AICONSlab/MIRACL/README.md

 ____________________________

-Steps to setup/run MIRACL on Linux machine:
+Steps to setup/run MIRACL on a Linux machine:

 1) Setup path